wp-plugins/simple-vote-me/readme.txt

 * Shortcode to inser whenever you want.
 * Two styles for Horizontal and Vertical so you can put where you want!.

+== ScreenShots ==
+1. This screen shot shows the result in "Horizontal Mode" with auto insert on post and with the default CSS.
+2. This screen shot shows 2 widgets.
+The first allows us to put the poll wherever we want, and the second shows the most voted.
+3. This screen shot shows the admin panel.

 == Installation ==